drewsamsen/spark-next/docs/development/REFACTORING.md

    - Implement unit tests for repositories and services
    - Create test fixtures and mocks for database interactions
    - Focus on testing business logic in services
-   - Consider integration tests for key user flows
+   - Add tests for the new hooks pattern

-2. **Documentation**:
-   - Document all services, repositories, and hooks
-   - Create usage examples for developers
-   - Add JSDoc comments to all public methods

-3. **Performance Optimization**:
+2. **Performance Optimization**:
    - Query optimization for complex nested queries
    - Implement pagination for large datasets
    - Adopt virtualized lists for performance